matt2718/colorado-qb/_pages/cu.md

 permalink: /cu/
 ---

+## NOTE: The CU Boulder team no longer exists.
+If you're a CU student and you want to start it, please email me (matt at coloradoqb.org) and I'll give you control of this website.

 Hi!
 We're CU Boulder's quiz bowl team!
 We compete against other colleges in a buzzer-based game that tests academic knowledge.
 We've played tournaments everywhere from Kansas to Utah to Idaho to